openstack/openstack-manuals/doc/common/glossary.rst

       its associated metadata, such as machine state, OS disk size, and so on.

-   Container Infrastructure Management service
+   Container Infrastructure Management service (magnum)

-      To provide a set of services for provisioning, scaling, and managing container orchestration engines.
+      The project which provides a set of services for provisioning, scaling, and managing container orchestration engines.

    container server